Gabriele Tarquini: Alfa Romeo (1993)

-With the creation of D2 series in 1993, Tarquini passed to Alfa Romeo becoming their top driver and finishing third in Italian Superturismo behind Ravaglia and Giovanardi.
+With the adaption of the Super Touring regulations dominated by D-segment cars in 1993, Tarquini joined Alfa Romeo, becoming their number one driver and finishing third in Italian Superturismo behind Roberto Ravaglia and Fabrizio Giovanardi.

 BTCC 1994/1995

 Alfa Romeo (1994–1995)

 Tarquini driving for Alfa Romeo at Thruxton during the 1994 British Touring Car Championship.

-The following year Tarquini moved to the British Touring Car Championship, winning the title at his first attempt in an Alfa Romeo featuring controversial aerodynamic enhancements.
-In 1995 Alfa Corse decided to move him back to Italian Superturismo Championship but after 2 victories, 4 third place and 6 DNF, Tarquini left the series and joined to Prodrive to help Alfa Romeo to achieve better results in BTCC.
+The following year, Tarquini moved to the British Touring Car Championship, winning the title at his first attempt in an Alfa Romeo featuring controversial aerodynamic enhancements.
+In 1995, Alfa Corse decided to move him back to Italian Superturismo Championship but after two victories, four third places and six DNF's, Tarquini left the series and joined to Prodrive to help Alfa Romeo to achieve better results in BTCC.

 ITC 1996

 Alfa Romeo (1996)

-In 1996 Tarquini raced in Class 1 Touring Cars with Alfa Romeo in ITC, where he achieved best results of 1 victory and 1 second place.
+In 1996, Tarquini raced in Class 1 Touring Cars with Alfa Romeo in ITC, where he achieved best results of one victory and one second place.

 BTCC 1997

 Honda (1997)

-With the end of D1 Class, Tarquini left Alfa Romeo and signed a 5-year contract with Honda where he raced in BTCC again with Prodrive.
-The first season with Honda saw him finishing 6th in the general standings with 1 victory, 1 second and 3 third places.
+With the end of D1 Class, Tarquini left Alfa Romeo and signed a five-year contract with Honda where he raced in BTCC again with Prodrive.
+The first season with Honda saw him finishing sixth in the general standings with one victory, one second and three third places.

 STW 1998/1999

 Honda (1998–1999)

-In 1998 and 1999 Tarquini raced in Germany with JAS Motorsport in STW Cup where he got 2 victories and several podium.
+In 1998 and 1999, Tarquini raced in Germany with JAS Motorsport in STW Cup where he got two victories and several podiums.

 Tarquini driving for Honda at Brands Hatch during the 2000 British Touring Car Championship season.

 BTCC 2000

 Honda (2000)

-After 2 years in Germany, Tarquini raced for the third time in BTCC.
+After two years in Germany, Tarquini raced for the third time in BTCC.

 Euro STC 2001

 Honda (2001)

-In his last season with Honda he raced in Euro STC where he finished third behind the 2 Alfa Romeo of Giovanardi and Larini although he got 9 victories.
+In his last season with Honda, Tarquini raced in Euro STC, where he finished third behind the 2 Alfa Romeo of Giovanardi and Larini, although he got nine victories.

 ETCC 2003/2004

-After spending 2002 without a car, in 2003 he came back to Alfa Romeo where he raced in the ETCC and he won the title at the first attempt as it happened 9 years before in BTCC.
-In 2004 for the last season of ETCC he was again the best of Alfa's driver and he finished third behind the 2 BMW of Priaulx and Dirk Muller.
+After spending 2002 without a car, in 2003, Tarquini came back to Alfa Romeo where he raced in the ETCC and he won the title at the first attempt as it happened nine years before in BTCC.
+In 2004 for the last season of ETCC, he was again the best of Alfa's driver, and he finished third behind the two BMW's of Priaulx and Dirk Muller.

 WTCC

 Alfa Romeo (2005)

-He remained with Alfa Romeo as the ETCC became the World Touring Car Championship (WTCC) in 2005.
+Tarquini remained with Alfa Romeo as the ETCC became the World Touring Car Championship (WTCC) in 2005.
 He finished seventh overall, with two victories.

 Tarquini driving the SEAT Léon at Brands Hatch in the 2008 WTCC season.